-The best credit cards for flying United Airlines in 2021
+The best credit cards for flying United Airlines in 2021 - CNN Underscored

 Similar to the Chase Sapphire Reserve, the Chase Sapphire Preferred also earns highly desirable Chase Ultimate Rewards points that can be transferred to United.
 But the annual fee is significantly lower at just $95 a year, which makes it the perfect starter card for those looking to dip their toes into the Ultimate Rewards program.

 For the cheaper price, you’ll earn only 2 points for every dollar you spend on all travel and dining purchases with the Chase Sapphire Preferred.
-But if you don’t already have this card, it’ll also provide you with a stronger sign-up bonus than the Sapphire Reserve card — you can earn 60,000 bonus points on the Chase Sapphire Preferred when you spend $4,000 in the first three months.
+But if you don’t already have this card, it’ll also provide you with a stronger sign-up bonus than the Sapphire Reserve card — you can earn 80,000 bonus points on the Chase Sapphire Preferred when you spend $4,000 in the first three months, plus up to $50 in statement credits on grocery store purchases in the first year of account opening.

-Related: 6 reasons you should consider getting the Chase Sapphire Preferred credit card.
+Related: 6 reasons you should consider getting the Chase Sapphire Preferred.

 Similar to many other Chase credit cards, the Chase Sapphire Preferred also comes with trip cancellation insurance, trip delay protection and baggage delay protection.
 This type of baked-in insurance can help with unexpected costs if you need to cancel your United flight or any other nonrefundable travel purchase due to a covered reason, or if your flight gets delayed by more than 12 hours (or requires an overnight stay) or your bags never make it to your destination.
 It’s a benefit that you hope never to use, but the coverage can be invaluable if you ever experience such an incident.

-Learn more about the Chase Sapphire Preferred.
+Learn more and apply for the Chase Sapphire Preferred.

 Ink Business Preferred: Best for earning United miles on business purchases